-Watch Dr. Berrington de González discuss her research at the 2013 NIH Director’s Seminar Series.
+Berrington de González Presents at Director’s Seminar

 Dr. Amy Berrington is the Branch Chief and senior investigator in the Radiation Epidemiology Branch.
 She is an internationally recognized expert in the potential cancer risks from medical radiation exposures.
 Dr. Berrington is co-PI of the UK Pediatric CT scans cohort, which was the first epidemiological study to suggest a direct link between CT scans and subsequent cancer risk.
 She also leads studies on the risk of second cancer after proton therapy and other emerging radiotherapy techniques.
 Dr. Berrington is currently a member of the NAS Nuclear and Radiation Studies Board and has participated in many national and international radiation committees.
 She is an elected member of the American Epidemiological Society and served on the editorial board for the American Journal of Epidemiology.
 Before joining the NCI in 2008 she held faculty positions at Oxford and Johns Hopkins University.